learnitall/foremanlite/README.md

 ## Contributing

 There are two things to consider before opening a PR: linting and testing.
-Linting is performed with the help of [pre-commit](https://pre-commit.com), which runs hooks for checking style, typing, syntax.
+Linting is performed with the help of [pre-commit](https://pre-commit.com), which runs hooks for checking style, typing and syntax.
 Testing is performed using [tox](https://tox.wiki)-invoked [pytest](https://docs.pytest.org) and is mainly used for regressing testing and hypothesis testing on foremanlite's core library components.

 Here are the main technologies and dependencies that foremanlite uses: